Flathead Lake’s North Shore

 - Connect local communities and augment economic vitality.

 For more information about how you can support the North Shore, please contact us.

 The North Shore’s open fields, shimmering waters and surrounding mountain peaks enthrall long-time residents and visitors alike.

 The North Shore is the single most heavily used public hunting area for ducks, geese and pheasants north of the lake.
 It’s a place any family may enjoy Montana’s hunting heritage.

 Flathead Lake’s famous clear water depends on the quality of upstream lands.
 Healthy wetlands and floodplains along the Flathead River and the North Shore help protect our treasured lake.

 Prime Farm Land

 The productive soils adjacent to the Flathead Waterfowl Production Area are some of the richest in Montana.
-Land owners are eager for options that keep their land in farming.
+Conserving these soils helps keep farmers on the land.